Poetry Writing Exercises to Engage the Senses

 When you engage your readers’ senses, your poetry becomes more compelling and more memorable.

 Some scientists say smell is the strongest of the senses in terms of memorability.
 If you get your readers to physically experience scent (or any other sensation), you’ll have them hooked.
-Surely you’ve read a passage that described the delicious smells of home-cooked food and found your mouth watering?
+Surely you’ve read a passage that described the delicious scent of home-cooked food and found your mouth watering?

 Today’s poetry writing exercises are designed to help you write with more sense.
 Below, you’ll find a series of short poetry writing exercises that culminate with making a poem that is peppered with sensory stimuli.